coderefinery/git-collaborative/content/distributed.md

 inspired by [tacofancy](https://github.com/sinker/tacofancy).

 **Objectives**:
-- Learn how to fork, modify the fork, and file a pull request towards the forked repo.
+- Learn how to fork, modify the fork, and file a pull request towards the central repo.
 - Learn how to update your fork with upstream changes.

 **Exercise**: